 ARCHIE ROYAL DAVIS (1907-1980)

 Photo above with wife Frances.
 Other photo, Davis is sitting, second from the right, next to NCSU Dean Claude McKinney.
-His archives are at UNC Libraries at UNC-Chapel Hill.
+His archives are at NC State University.

-1961 - The George R. and Lois Herbert House, 46 Beverly Drive, Durham.
+1961 - The George R. and Lois Herbert House, 46 Beverly Drive, Durham NC.
 Herbert was the first president of Research Triangle Institute.
-As of 2011 owned by Lois Herbert Watkins.
-Their son Douglas "Casey" Herbert lives close by at 40 Beverly.
+Deeded to Lois Herbert Watkins.
+Their son Douglas (Casey) Herbert lives nearby at 40 Beverly.
 Sold in 2012 to Valeria and Samuel H. Johnson Jr. who did a 2015 renovation with HGTV's Love It or List It.

-1961 - The Ira and Carolina Ward House, 1504 Michaux Road, Chapel Hill.
+1961 - The Ira and Carolina Ward House, 1504 Michaux Road, Chapel Hill NC.
 Built by Ira Ward's brother, Jasper (J. P.) Ward, along with Bobbie Butler.
 Sold in 2005 to Christine Khoury.
 Sold in 2015 to IALU LLC.
 Photo by Chase Hanes.

-1965 - The Nello L. and Ethel Vredevoogd Teer, Jr. House, 3200 Rugby Road, Durham.
+1965 - The Ethel and Nello L. Vredevoogd Teer Jr. House, 3200 Rugby Road, Durham NC.
 Jon Condoret worked for Davis and was the principal architect.
-The bottom picture shows the extensive renovations installed since the original design, above.
+Built by George Birmingham.
+The bottom picture shows extensive renovations installed since the original design, above.
 Sold in 1994 to Charles A. and Elizabeth Ann Sanders who still owned it as of 2012.